eKoopmans/webproxy/README.md

 WebProxy sends its requests to YQL along with the URL of `webproxy.xml`, a customized ODT specifically for use with WebProxy.
 The file is currently hosted [here](http://www.erik-koopmans.com/webproxy/webproxy.xml), however you are welcome to host the file on your own server.
 Simply update the variable `odtUrl` in `webproxy.js` with the URL of your hosted version.

+## LocalProxy

+I have also included a standalone package, LocalProxy, that may be used in place of WebProxy.
+To use it you must host localproxy.php on your server, thus creating your own (local) proxy server.
+This is not recommended, as it is not very secure, but is included for testing and troubleshooting purposes.

 ## Dependencies

 WebProxy does not require any external JavaScript packages.
 It uses jQuery if available to handle AJAX requests, but has an internal fallback that maintains full functionality in its absence.